ClementNerma/Rave/docs/books/hybrid.md

                   //         'Jack is attacked by John and loses 70 HP!'
 ```

-Conventionally, name of classes must start with an uppercase letter (A to Z).
+When declaring a class, its name must start with an uppercase letter (A to Z), an underscore (_) or a dollar symbol ($) ; starting it with another symbol (e.g. a lowercase letter) will result in an error at build time.

 Primitive types (`void`, `string`, `int`...) start with a lowercase letter to recognize them more easily and distinguish them from object types.

 ### Members accessibility